- The Plan

-There was also a special exhibition of some very strange abstract pieces made of perforated steel.
+There was also a special exhibition of some very strange abstract pieces made of perforated steel that I believe underwent sand casting process.
 This one kind of reminds me of a penguin dancing with a top hat.

 I also love the Louvre’s architecture, particularly the many elaborate staircases.

 There’s also this courtyard in the Denon wing that was still under renovation, just like the last time I visited.
 The ramps look so interesting, I’d love to go out there and look around.
 It’d make a great place for a café to rest one’s feet during a visit.

 The Wall Street Journal recently ran an article about a new exhibit being built in the Visconti Courtyard of the Denon wing, which will be covered by a “magic carpet” of undulating glass much like the National Portrait Gallery in Washington, DC.
 However, there are two courtyards in the Denon wing, and I’m pretty sure this is the one next door from the curving ramps I saw.